Don’t just rely on your friends’ opinions — get the latest information about breast augmentation surgery from a board-certified plastic surgeon.

 Breast augmentation is a common surgery, but why take a chance with second-hand information?
 Instead, base your medical decision on the advice from an expert in the field.

-Alex K. Wong, MD, an associate professor of surgery in the Department of Surgery at the Keck School of Medicine of USC who trains the next generation of plastic surgeons, specializes in breast reconstruction and aesthetic surgery.
-Following are several points he discusses when counseling patients about this type of surgery.
+Alex K. Wong, MD, an associate professor of surgery in the Department of Surgery at the Keck School of Medicine of USC who specializes in breast reconstruction and aesthetic surgery, shares several points he discusses when counseling patients about this type of surgery.

 1. Both silicone and saline are safe choices.

 Unlike the implants of 20 years ago, today’s silicone implants “could be the most studied device known to man,” says Wong.
 “The difference between the two types is the fill.
 Both have silicone shells, but a silicone implant is filled with silicone gel as opposed to saline.
 There is also a new type of ‘gummy bear’ implant, which is a stable gel implant that feels more like a real breast.
 Whereas the traditional silicone implant looks like an M&M, a gummy bear implant is breast-shaped and movable,” he adds.

 2. While minimal, breast augmentation can have risks.

 According to Wong, surgery for breast implants is safer than ever before.
 Additionally, the surgery has been simplified over the years and can now be performed safely in a clinic on an outpatient basis.
 Still, there are risks to consider, including:

 - Bleeding, blood clots, infection and breathing problems due to surgery or anesthesia

 - Small scars, usually in an area where they do not show